IBM-Cloud/onprem-integration-demo/README.md

 	$ sudo apt-get install mysql-server
 	```

 	**Note**: During the installation process you will be asked to assign a password to your MySQL server.
-Make sure to write it down, you will need it for the rest of the setup (specifically in step 4 below).
+Make sure to write it down, you will need it for database access.

 7. Open up port 3306 in the VM's firewall.
 It is used by MySQL to listen for incoming requests: